Why is Knowledge Management Important in the Age of Turmoil

 Organizations typically use a knowledge base to support knowledge management.
 A knowledge base provides a centralized place to store company information, where all employees can easily access it.

-Why Is Knowledge Management Important?
+Why is Knowledge Management Important?

 Effective knowledge management across an organization can provide each individual employee with access to up-to-date, accurate company information—but the advantages go even further than that.
 A few key benefits of knowledge management include: